Call for Nominations: 2021 ARIS Awards

 - Engaged Knowledge Translation – accomplishing societal impacts through activities that are supported by but are complementary to the research itself.
 Knowledge translation activities could include research communications, science communications, or educational outreach.

 ARIS Awards provide recognition for research that aligns with the goals of NSF's broader impacts criterion or with other definitions/frameworks for societal impact of research.
 The ARIS Awards recognize researchers and practitioners undertaking exemplary work in the societal impact of research and higher education.
-The inaugural ARIS Awards will be presented at the 2020 ARIS Summit, April 28 to 30, in Durham, NC.
+The inaugural ARIS Awards will be presented at the 2021 Virtual ARIS Summit, May 10-13, 2021.

 The ARIS Awards recognize: